 Working from home has increased in popularity by 115 percent since 2005 with 3.9 million Americans now working at home at least half the time.
 This growth has been seen due to large businesses hiring remote workers including Amazon, Dell, Cigna, Salesforce, Philips, Nielsen and many others.
 Not only large but also small businesses are looking for professionals for one-off jobs instead of hiring a full-time employee.
+Why have they done so?
+They have witnessed and wish to capitalize on the benefits of remote work.

 Improved Employee Retention